NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Single Mode Operation

-This field specifies the coil operation mode for multiple speed DX cooling and heating coils.
+This field specifies the coil operation mode for multiple speed DX cooling and heating coils during each HVAC timestep.
 The allowed choice is Yes or No. The No choice allows a coil works between two adjacent speeds when a system load is greater than the coil capacity at speed 1.
 The Yes choice allows a coil works with a single capacity at a different speed.
 The speed number is determined by a system load.

 #### Field: Heating Speed 1 Supply Air Flow Ratio